nextapps-de/flexsearch/README.md

 ## Fast-Boot Serialization for Server-Side-Rendering (PHP, Python, Ruby, Rust, Java, Go, Node.js, ...)

-> This is an experimental feature which probably might drop in future release.
+> This is an experimental feature with limited support which probably might drop in future release.
 You're welcome to give some feedback.

 When using Server-Side-Rendering you can create a different export which instantly boot up.
 Especially when using Server-side rendered content, this could help to restore a __static__ index on page load.
 Document-Indexes aren't supported yet for this method.